alexanderrich/exploration_consumption/doc/journal/paper.md

   (b): the display seen by participants in the delayed condition of Experiment 1.](figures/machinemappictures.png){#fig:exp1machinemap}

-The slider task was based of a task previously used by [@Gill2012].
+The slider task was based on a task previously used by [@Gill2012].
 In each period of the slider task, five horizontal sliders appeared on the screen (Figure {@fig:exp1task}a).
 Each started at a random setting between 0 and 100, with the slider's value shown to its right, and with a random horizontal offset so that the